Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Introduction

 The features and capabilities of Trilinos are divided into several software units called \textit{packages}.
 Each Trilinos package has a well-defined set of unique capabilities that is important for scientific or engineering applications.
 Packages are semi-autonomous, often having their own development team, users, and set of requirements and development principles.
 However, packages also follow a general set of Trilinos expectations such as having a designated point-of-contact and following software quality expectations (e.g., sufficient documentation, continuous integration testing, clearly defined dependencies, and using the Trilinos infrastructure for building and installation).

-While most packages are developed natively in the Trilinos repository, some packages are developed externally and snapshotted into Trilinos.
-These are (in alphabetical order): Compadre\footnote{\url{https://github.com/sandialabs/compadre}}, Kokkos and Kokkos Kernels, Krino, SEACAS\footnote{\url{https://github.com/sandialabs/seacas}}, Sierra ToolKit (STK), and TriBITS\footnote{\url{https://github.com/TriBITSPub/TriBITS}}.
+While most packages are developed natively in the Trilinos repository, some packages are developed externally and ``snapshotted'' into Trilinos, i.e., incorporated as fixed copies of their source code at a specific point in time.
+These are (in alphabetical order): Compadre\footnote{\url{https://github.com/sandialabs/compadre}}, Kokkos and Kokkos Kernels, Krino, ROL\footnote{\url{https://github.com/sandialabs/rol}}, SEACAS\footnote{\url{https://github.com/sandialabs/seacas}}, Sierra ToolKit (STK), and TriBITS\footnote{\url{https://github.com/TriBITSPub/TriBITS}}.
 Some reasons for snapshotting external packages into Trilinos include: external packages and repositories facilitate easy and independent usage by other software projects without having to pull in Trilinos; snapshotting provides an integration process for external packages into Trilinos, ensuring continual compatibility between all packages; and snapshotting allows easy integration into Trilinos-based application codes, alleviating users from managing these dependencies themselves.
 We refer to the Trilinos website (\url{https://trilinos.github.io}) for a brief description of these packages.

-In the following sections of this paper, we group the Trilinos packages that share common objectives (e.g., solving linear systems) together into Trilinos' five \textit{product areas}: Core, Linear Solvers and Preconditioners, Nonlinear Solvers and Analysis Tools, Discretization Tools, and Framework Infrastructure.
+In the following sections of this paper, we group the Trilinos packages that share common objectives (e.g., solving linear systems) together into Trilinos' five \textit{product areas}: Core, Linear Solvers and Preconditioners, Nonlinear Solvers and Analysis Tools, Discretization Tools, and Framework.
 Trilinos' packages and their assignment to a product area are illustrated in Figure~\ref{fig:GraphicalOverview}.

 We briefly describe these product areas below.

 \paragraph{Core} Core packages cover all aspects of creating, distributing, and mapping data to processing elements (cores, threads, nodes), load balancing, and redistributing data.
 This includes Trilinos' abstractions for linear algebra data structures and algorithms as well as concrete implementations such as Tpetra linear algebra data structures.
 On a modern accelerator-based compute node, the abstractions provided by the Kokkos library become critical for Tpetra.
 These capabilities are described in detail in Section~\ref{sec:data_services}.